Update August 2022 – Just a few spots left – don’t miss out ! Contact us as soon as possible if you wish to register for the conference.

 Short and Snappy!

-Jo Hendrickson – Tongue in Cheek – Sublingual and buccal medications for symptom control and end of life care
+Jo Hendrickson – Tongue in Cheek – Sublingual and buccal medications for symptom control & end-of-life care

 Willem Vink – Medicinal Cannabis: a brief review